iRunFar’s Meghan Hicks has been using the Western Mountaineering HighLite for warmer weather trips for years. Photo: iRunFar/Eszter Horanyi

 Cons:

-While this sleeping bag doesn’t loft quite as much as the Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree, it’s still very warm.
-And at a significantly lower price, it’s an excellent option for those looking for something that will keep them warm on nearly any summer mountain, shoulder-season, or winter desert trip.
+While this sleeping bag doesn’t loft quite as much as the Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree reviewed above, it’s still very warm.
+At a significantly lower price, it’s an excellent option for those looking for something that will keep them warm on nearly any summer mountain or shoulder-season desert trip.

 Type: Hooded Mummy Bag | Advertised Weight: 23.9 ounces (677 grams) in size regular | Actual Weight: 22.7 ounces (644 grams) | Temperature Rating: 25 degrees Fahrenheit | Packed Size: 5.9 x 11.8 inches (15 x 30 centimeters), 4.7 liters